 We stay at The Holiday Inn Conference Center in Marshfield, WI with all the amenitites you expect, including fridge and microwave in the rooms, an indoor pool/hot tub, basic workout room, and an attached bar and restaurant.
 We also have a room for our classes and a separate dining area for our group meals.

 We include a supper buffet on your arrival night, continental breakfasts on Friday and Saturday as well as a coupon for a free breakfast at The Kitchen Table restaurant owned by Meg's sister Lloie, a hot breakfast on Sunday, and lunches on Friday and Saturday, in addition to coffee, tea, and snacks during our breaks.
 Non-knitting companions may join us for the Thursday supper buffet.

 By air: Madison, WI, Minneapolis, MN, Milwaukee, WI, or Chicago, IL airports all have feeder lines to Central Wisconsin Airport (CWA, phone:715-693-2147) in Mosinee/Wausau, WI (35 miles east of Marshfield).
 A van shuttle service from CWA to the hotel is available through the Holiday Inn; the cost varies, call the hotel for information (Holiday Inn Marshfield, 715-486-1500 and press 4 for the front desk).
 Or you can rent a car at either CWA or a major airport (Madison, approx drive time: 2.5 hrs, Milwaukee, WI approx drive time: 4 hours, Mpls, MN, approx drive time: 3 hrs, Chicago, IL approx drive time: 5.5 hours, CWA approx drive time: 35 minutes)

-Tuition includes lodging, most meals, and teacher's fees.
+Fee includes lodging, most meals, and tuition.
 Transportation is not included.

 Questions?
 Call us at (715) 884-2799 or send us an email.